THE PATENT IS THE PRODUCT

 Year Three:

-Compounds which have in vitro activity against bacteria, and a satisfactory Therapeutic Index, will then be characterized by an Analytical Chemist.
+Compounds that have in vitro activity against bacteria, and a satisfactory Therapeutic Index, will then be characterized by an Analytical Chemist.
 The same lab that does the synthesis may perform the characterization, or a different lab may be selected.

 ANALYTICAL METHODS: